 If you’re evaluating a melatonin sleep gummy concept, these are the questions that quickly reveal how engineered the product really is:

-- How is melatonin introduced (solution/slurry), and what mixing validation supports uniformity?
+- How is melatonin introduced?
+What mixing validation supports uniformity?

-- What are the target pH and aw specs, and are they part of release testing?
+- What are the pH and aw specs?
+Are they part of release testing?

 - What is the maximum allowable hot-hold time prior to deposit?